-Royal College of Chiropractors Bursaries for Studies in Evidence-based Practice, Research Methods or Clinical Audit
+Royal College of Chiropractors Bursaries for Studies in Evidence-based Practice or Research Methods.

 The Royal College of Chiropractors awards annual bursaries, worth up to £660 each, to enable members to register for Masters-level modules in Research Methods or Evidence-based Practice at little or no cost to themselves.

 - CPD-hours to satisfy statutory requirements

 - M-level credits towards a PGCert, PGDip, MSc, MRes etc. qualifications should applicants wish to extend their studies (if the module is part of an academic award)